CCrawford7/hyperscribe/DEV_GUIDE.md

   Keeps the textarea and hyperlink overlay in sync with chosen typography.
 Emits changes upstream so the popup can persist them.

 - **Color Picker (`modules/colorPicker.js`)**
-  Manages the floating HSL picker triggered from the radial menu.
+  Manages the floating HSL picker triggered from the toolbar color button.
 Handles slider input, hex preview, anchor positioning, and emits live updates.

-- **Radial Menu (`modules/radialMenu.js`)**
-  Listens for middle-button presses on the textarea.
-Displays a hold-to-open radial menu with shortcuts to copy, cut, download, and open the color picker.

 - **Download Helper (`modules/downloadHelper.js`)**
   Wraps `chrome.downloads.download` with a fallback anchor-based download for environments where the API call fails (e.g., during development without permissions).

 ### Working with the Popup
-- Toolbar buttons manage note copying, theme toggling, font panel visibility, hyperlink linkification, emoji insertion, note downloads, and compact toolbar layout.
+- Toolbar buttons manage note copying, theme toggling, background color adjustments, font panel visibility, hyperlink linkification, emoji insertion, note downloads, and compact toolbar layout.
 - Compact mode collapses button labels to emoji icons and is persisted separately from the dark-mode choice.
 - The emoji grid is rendered at runtime.
 Update the `emojiList` array in `popup.js` to tweak options.
 - Linkification is handled via an overlay element that mirrors the textarea.
 The overlay only activates when the Hyperlinks toggle is enabled to keep typing unimpeded.